ebuyakin/maichat/src/tutorial/tutorial-content.md

 ### Activity Statistics

-View activity breakdown for your currently filtered conversations with two different perspectives: by date or by model.
+View activity breakdown for your currently filtered conversations with three different perspectives: by date, by model, or by topic.

 **Access:** Press `Ctrl+Shift+D` from any mode, or use menu (`Ctrl+.` → Activity Stats)

-**Two tabs available:**
+**Three tabs available:**

 **1. By Date tab:**
 - Date-by-date message count breakdown